fuzzylogicxx/fuzzylogic/posts/how-to-manage-javascript-dependencies.md

 ### Responding to a security vulnerability in a dependency

-If you host your source code on GitHub it’s a good idea to enable [Dependabot](https://github.blog/2020-06-01-keep-all-your-packages-up-to-date-with-dependabot/).
+If you host your source code on GitHub it’s a great idea to enable [Dependabot](https://github.blog/2020-06-01-keep-all-your-packages-up-to-date-with-dependabot/).
 Essentially Dependabot has your back with regard to any dependencies that need updated.
 You set it to send you automated security updates by email so that you know straight away if a vulnerability has been detected in one of your project dependencies and requires action.

 Helpfully, if you have multiple Github repos and more than one of those include the vulnerable package you also get a round-up email with a message something like “A new security advisory on lodash affects 8 of your repositories” with links to the alert for each repo, letting you manage them all at once.